 We also invest in companies that share our philosophy and values, supporting a wide array of causes, including organizations promoting environmental stewardship and climate change.
 Our major publicly traded subsidiaries support organizations that produce public work on climate change.
-Great-West Lifeco examples include the Network for Business Sustainability, the David Suzuki Foundation and the Jim Pattison Centre of Excellence in Sustainable Building Technologies and Renewable Energy Conservation at Okanagan College.
+Great-West Lifeco examples include the Network for Business Sustainability, the David Suzuki Foundation, the Nature Conservancy of Canada, Pollution Probe and Seneca College.
 IGM Financial examples include the Green Action Centre, Green Kids and FortWhyte Alive.

-CC2.3g Please provide details of the other engagement activities that you undertake
+CC2.3g Please provide details of the other engagement activities that you undertake.